1200wd/web-coineva/content/crypto-tax-administration-2.rst

     $ git clone https://github.com/1200wd/cryptalyse.git

 Cryptalyse contains a class CryptalyseWallet based on the HDWallet class from Bitcoinlib with some extra helper methods.
 This class adds a clusters() and inputs_correlated() method which looks for correlated inputs.
-For instance if a transaction contains 2 or more inputs, you can assume those inputs are created by the same person and the used addresses belong to the same wallet.
+For instance, if a transaction contains 2 or more inputs, you can assume those inputs are created by the same person and the used addresses belong to the same wallet.